-The cybersecurity industry is growing at an amazing rate with thousands of new websites popping up every day.
-Along the way, the number of malicious programs released online has reached a tremendous scale.
+The number of malicious programs released online has reached a tremendous scale.
 Some estimates suggest that over 350,000 new malware samples are produced daily.
-Some 30 years ago the internet was a new and captivating universe.
+Some 30 years ago, the internet was a new and captivating universe.
 Today it can be a dangerous place.
-That’s why we prepared the latest cybersecurity statistics which will — hopefully — help you and your business stay safe on the world wide web.
+That’s why we prepared the latest cybersecurity statistics which will hopefully help you and your business stay safe on the world wide web.

 Cybersecurity Statistics (Editor’s Choice)

-- With 3.15%, Denmark has the lowest percentage of computer malware infections.
+• Denmark has the lowest percentage of computer malware infections at 3.15%.
+(Secure World)

-- 76% of organizations believe insider abuse is their greatest security threat.
+• 76% of organizations believe insider abuse is their greatest security threat.
+(Security Boulevard

 Cybersecurity Stats Rundown